Good first contributions

 If you are interested, please announce yourself on the offpunk-devel mailing list.

-We need work on a model that keep the cache within certain limit by removing older, inaccessed elements which are not linked to anything in lists.
+We need work on a model that keep the cache within certain limit by removing older, unaccessed elements which are not linked to anything in lists.

-This is a good first-contribution issue as the cache-triming script should be completely independant and interact little with existing code.
+This is a good first-contribution issue as the cache-trimming script should be completely independent and interact little with existing code.

 You need to like playing with file systems properties.